Harvey (1950 film): Allusions

 The 1992 film Memoirs of an Invisible Man sees the recently-turned-invisible Nick Holloway, afraid to reveal his identity to a sinister government agent, answer "Harvey" when asked his name.

 The character Andy Dufresne in The Shawshank Redemption, released in 1994, describes "Randall Stevens" – the fake person Dufresne created to launder money – as "a phantom, an apparition, second cousin to Harvey the rabbit."

 In the Farscape television series, produced by The Jim Henson Company between 1999 and 2003, the main character Crichton was often "haunted" by visual-auditory hallucinations referred to as a neural-clone of his archenemy Scorpius, produced by an interactive neurochip embedded in his brain.
 This character is dubbed "Harvey" and called such by Crichton in direct reference to the original film.

 In the 2000 film Sexy Beast, Ray Winstone's character sometimes sees a large imaginary rabbit.

 In the 2001 movie A Beautiful Mind, John Nash points to an empty chair and says to his friend, "Have you met Harvey?"

 The 2001 film Donnie Darko contains a six-foot tall rabbit named Frank, which haunts the titular character.
 Despite popular belief that this character was a reference to Harvey, Donnie Darko's writer/director Richard Kelly denies it.
 In an interview with Future Movies, he is quoted as saying: "I have never even seen the movie, it never occurred to me."
 In 2002, the Aero Theatre in Santa Monica programmed Harvey and Donnie Darko as a double feature.

-In the series Scrubs, J.D.'s 'conscience' is his high school gym teacher in a bunny suit.
+In the series Scrubs, J.D.'s 'conscience' is his high school gym teacher with his head replaced with a rabbit's.

 In 2004, the 15th-season episode of The Simpsons, "My Big Fat Geek Wedding" contained a similar imaginary rabbit acting as Barney's 'anti-sobriety' sponsor.